 Since Royal Dutch Shell struck oil on Ogoni lands in 1958, an estimated $30 billion worth of oil has been extracted.
 In return the Ogoni, a group of 550,000 farmers and fishermen inhabiting this coastal land, have received little except a ravaged environment.
-Once fertile farmland has been laid waste by oil spills and acid rain.
+Farmland that was once fertile turned to contaminated fields from oil spills and acid rain.
 Uncontrolled oil spills dotted the landscape with puddles of ooze the size of football fields.
 Virtually all fish and wildlife have vanished.
-Meanwhile, out of Shell's Nigerian workforce of 5,000, less than 100 are Ogoni.
+Meanwhile, out of Shell's Nigerian workforce of 5,000, less than 100 jobs went to Ogoni.

 In October 1995 a military tribunal tried and convicted Saro-Wiwa of murder.
 Governments and citizens' organizations worldwide condemned the trial as fraudulent, and urged the Nigerian dictator to spare Saro-Wiwa's life.
 They also called upon Shell to intervene.